-Basecamp, Airbnb, GitHub, Hulu, and Kickstarter are a few of the thousands of large-scale websites built using Ruby on Rails framework based on Ruby.
-This should give you an idea of just how widespread the Ruby programming language is in various industries.
+Basecamp, Airbnb, GitHub, Hulu, and Kickstarter are a few of the thousands of large-scale websites built using the Ruby on Rails framework, which is based on Ruby.
+Keep reading to learn about the various resources that can help you learn Ruby programming.

 What Is Ruby?

 Ruby, created by Yukihiro Matsumoto, is a programming language with a wide range of potential applications.
 The creator of Ruby built the language by combining his favorite parts of other languages.
 This resulted in a balanced technology that uses both functional and imperative programming principles to provide a good developer experience.

-The language is known well for its simplicity, which makes it a great language for beginners to learn.
+The language is known for its simplicity, which makes it a great language for beginners to learn.
 But, even though the language is simple to use, it is still a very powerful technology with its own complexities.